 It may seem counterproductive to unplug so you can recharge, but it’s the only way to get your creative juices flowing again!

 There are all these plug-ins vying for access to your energy current.
-Not only must you supply enough energy for yourself, you have the needs and desires of other’s to consider.
+Not only must you supply enough energy for yourself, but you also have the needs and desires of others to consider.
 For some, you’ll plug them into your outlet on a daily basis.
 And you may not think that’s such a big deal, right?
 Think again!

 What's Your High Demand Energy Output Rate?

 However, we usually don’t take into consideration that at some point a few of our plug-ins will eventually upgrade.
 Upgraded plug-ins need even more of our energy.
 For example, little Sally is born.
-Family additions (people, pets or plants) require from us more mental and emotional focus, chores and errands to run.
+Family additions (people, pets, or plants) require more mental and emotional focus, chores, and errands to run.

 Then there’s that job promotion we were so excited to get.
 It too places more demands on our energy resources.
-For each school semester completed, every certificate or license we strive to receive, energy is required.
-In all things there is the movement of energy.
+For each school semester completed, for every certificate or license we strive to receive, energy is required.
+In all things, there is the movement of energy.

 How We Drain Our Energy

 Here’s the thing.
-We are more than capable of upping the amount of amps we can maintain—sort of speak.
-As a matter of fact, we’re designed to do just that, to evolve, to increase and to handle more.
+We are more than capable of upping the number of amps we can maintain—sort of speak.
+We’re designed to do just that, to evolve, increase, and handle more.
 However, we are not the Energizer Bunny and cannot supply indefinite energy to others.
 Occasionally, pausing all energy drains and allowing ourselves to recharge is a must.
-But being excellent doers and givers, there’s a tendency for us to over whelm our life enhancing energy supply.
+But being excellent doers and givers, there’s a tendency for us to overwhelm our life-enhancing energy supply.
 And we do so in a few ways:

-- There is a need, obligation or obsession to be a conduit for any plug-in that asks to be powered up.
+- There is a need, a perceived obligation, or an obsession to be a conduit for any plug-in that asks to be powered up.
 Some simply cannot say no.

 You Can't Power A Village On E!

-First we must come to realize that we do ourselves and others a great disservice by mismanaging our personal energy.
+First, we must come to realize that we do ourselves and others a great disservice by mismanaging our energy.
 Though the intention is to help another, we sometimes stifle and drain our energy while stifling the energy of others.
 Here’s how.

-For us to realize our full potential, we must learn to activate, sustain and eventually increase our personal power supply.
+For us to realize our full potential, we must learn to activate, sustain and eventually increase our power supply.
 But this may not happen if there is an expectation of someone else doing all the energizing for us.
-There’s a very fine line between helping someone to empower themselves and hindering someone from self empowerment.
+There’s a very fine line between helping someone to empower themselves and hindering someone from self-empowerment.

 Re-evaluate the plug-ins tapping into your energy source.
-Remove what absolutely does not need to be there and delegate others to someone else’s energy source for awhile.
+Remove what does not need to be there and delegate others to someone else’s energy source for a while.
 You just might be surprised at all the help you will receive if you ask.
 After you have re-evaluated and delegated, then you need to get the heck out of Dodge!

 Release, Relax, Recharge

-Go someplace beautiful, peaceful and revitalizing!
+Go someplace beautiful, peaceful, and revitalizing!
 And you don’t always have to travel to get there.
-If your back yard or garden is all that, then go there!
-You can be there for an hour or less, a day, a weekend or an entire week.
+If your backyard or garden is all that, then go there!
+You can be there for an hour or less, a day, a weekend, or an entire week.
 Just go!
 Knowing you, you’ve already taken care of everything.
 And it’s not like your world is going to fall apart because you stepped out of it for a minute.
 It will be there when you get back.
 Here’s a great motivator.
-If you fully recharge, your world will look and feel much better than it did before your left!
+If you fully recharge, your world will look and feel much better than it did before you left!

 So there you have it!
-Every now and then we all need to unplug and tap into our infinite source of energy.
+Sometimes we all need to unplug and tap into our infinite source of energy.
 And we should do so free of any guilt or worries.
-If not, there’s really no way for us to fully recharge.~♥ Yvonne L. Jones
+If not, there’s no way for us to fully recharge.~♥ Yvonne L. Jones